For optometrists · Resources

 Your patients want clarity, speed and safe outcomes.
 You want dependable communication and a smooth private pathway.
 Our approach is designed to reduce avoidable back-and-forth and protect the patient experience.

 A strong first referral speeds up booking and reduces repeat queries.
-The checklist below reflects what a consultant needs to safely plan a private assessment and, where relevant, surgical options.
+The guidance below reflects what a consultant needs to safely plan a private assessment and, where relevant, surgical options.

-Cataract VA (with correction), symptoms (glare/night driving/reading), cataract grading if available, ocular history, current Rx, ocular surface notes, macular status (e.g., OCT summary if done), systemic risks (e.g., anticoagulants).
-No symptom impact stated; missing VA; unclear patient expectations; no note of co-morbidities that change IOL counselling.
+Helpful findings: VA (with correction), symptoms (glare/night driving/reading), cataract grading if available, ocular history, current Rx, ocular surface notes, macular status (e.g. OCT summary if done), systemic risks (e.g. anticoagulants).
+Referrals commonly stall when no symptom impact is stated, VA is missing, patient expectations are unclear, or co-morbidities that change IOL counselling are not noted.

-Eyelids / oculoplastics Laterality, functional impact (watering/irritation/field), lid position description, photos (where appropriate within your practice governance), red flags (rapid growth/ulceration/lash loss), prior surgery.
-Unclear whether concern is functional vs cosmetic; missing laterality; no red-flag screening; limited description of symptoms.
+Helpful findings: laterality, functional impact (watering/irritation/field), lid position description, photos (where appropriate within your practice governance), red flags (rapid growth/ulceration/lash loss), prior surgery.
+Referrals commonly stall when it is unclear whether the concern is functional vs cosmetic, laterality is missing, there is no red-flag screening, or symptoms are poorly described.

-Dry eye escalation Symptom duration, prior treatments tried, lid margin/meibomian findings, tear film notes, impact on work/driving, contact lens history, relevant meds and systemic disease.
-No summary of treatments already tried; missing severity/impact; no differentiation between evaporative vs aqueous features.
+Helpful findings: symptom duration, prior treatments tried, lid margin/meibomian findings, tear film notes, impact on work/driving, contact lens history, relevant meds and systemic disease.
+Referrals commonly stall when there is no summary of treatments already tried, severity/impact is missing, or evaporative vs aqueous features are not differentiated.

-Glaucoma suspect IOP values (method), CCT if known, disc assessment, fields summary, OCT RNFL summary, family history, angle assessment if performed.
-No repeat IOPs; missing imaging/fields context; unclear risk factors.
+Helpful findings: IOP values (method), CCT if known, disc assessment, fields summary, OCT RNFL summary, family history, angle assessment if performed.
+Referrals commonly stall when there are no repeat IOPs, imaging/fields context is missing, or risk factors are unclear.

 Downloadable optometrist resources

-A quick capture list for VA, symptoms, co-morbidities and patient expectations—designed to reduce avoidable delays.
+• Cataract referral checklist (practice-use): a quick capture list for VA, symptoms, co-morbidities and patient expectations — designed to reduce avoidable delays.

-Plain-English handout ideas: realistic timeframes, what happens at assessment, and how lens choices are discussed.
+• Patient expectations: private eye surgery: plain-English handout ideas — realistic timeframes, what happens at assessment, and how lens choices are discussed.

-A simple structure for post-consultation information back to you: diagnosis, plan, and suggested follow-up in community practice.
+• Shared-care feedback template: a simple structure for post-consultation information back to you — diagnosis, plan, and suggested follow-up in community practice.

 How the referral process works

-Consultant assessment with relevant imaging/testing.
-We discuss diagnosis, options, risks, and next steps.
-Patients receive clear written guidance on what happens next.
+3. Consultation and investigations: consultant assessment with relevant imaging/testing.
+We discuss diagnosis, options, risks and next steps, with clear written guidance.

-If surgery or procedure is appropriate, we explain the plan, timeframes, and aftercare.
+4. Treatment planning: if surgery or a procedure is appropriate, we explain the plan, timeframes and aftercare.
 For cataracts, this includes lens discussion and suitability.

 Optometrist resources FAQs